sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
+- [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
+- [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
+- [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
-- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Sketch Iconscope](https://github.com/ziven27/sketch-iconscope), by ziven27: Wrap the Icon with a square(4n) scope.
 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.